UNEDSoftMatter/CG-Method/README.md

 _basename_ is given as an argument in CG.

-The positions file has 5 columns:  the label of an atom,  the type of atom,  and the coordinates x,  y and z.
-The velocities file has 4 columns: the label of an atom and the velocities in x, y and z.
+The positions file has 4 columns:  the  type of atom,  and the coordinates x,  y and z.
+The velocities file has 3 columns: the velocities in x, y and z.

 **If  your input  files have  other format  use  *awk*  to  adapt  to  the input format**, or change the source code.